chadnickbok/librtcdcpp/README.md

 Why
 ---

-Because building the websocket library from Chromium can be a real PITA, and slimming it down to just DataChannels can be really tough.
+Because building the WebRTC libraries from Chromium can be a real PITA, and slimming it down to just DataChannels can be really tough.

 Dependencies